-For athletes following intense training regimens: a vegan diet can be challenging to sustain.
+For athletes: If you're following intense training regimens a vegan diet can be challenging to sustain.
 Most plant based foods aren’t very calorie dense, making it challenging to get enough calories for proper recovery from training.
 This can lead to a decrease in performance.

 Most plant based foods simply aren’t as rich in protein/amino acids as animal based foods.
 Inadequate protein intake can lead to issues like: losing muscle mass, poor bone health, and trouble producing hormones and antibodies.